 Many patients wake up exhausted every morning, even after getting a full night’s sleep, unaware that sleep apnea is the cause of their problem.
 When you sleep, your tongue and the soft tissues in the back of your mouth relax.
 If they are impinging your breathing passage slightly, it will lead to snoring.
 Sometimes they can completely block your breathing passage, causing obstructive sleep apnea.
 When this occurs, you don’t get adequate oxygen.
 Eventually, your brain detects the deficiency and will startle you to take a breath, interrupting your sleep.
 This cycle of oxygen depletion and arousal can happen over and over in your sleep without you even being aware of it.
 Not only does it rob you of much-needed rest, but it can also rob your health in other ways.
-Receiving sleep apnea treatment in our Tulsa, OK dental office can restore your health and your comfort when sleeping.
+Receiving sleep apnea treatment in our Tulsa, OK, dental office can restore your health and comfort when sleeping.
+In addition to providing sleep apnea treatment, we offer various restorative dentistry services.

 Sleep Apnea Symptoms